hvmerode/junit-pipeline/README.md

 * __target.repository.name__ - The name of the repository used in the Git repository used for testing.
 Best is to keep the source and target repository names identical.
 * __target.repository.user__ - User used in the Azure DevOps API calls to the test project.
 Can be the default name 'UserWithToken'.
 * __target.repository.password__ - The PAT (Personal Access Token) used in the Azure DevOps API calls to the test project.\
-  See https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=Windows how to create a PAT.\
+  See [Use personal access tokens](https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=Windows) how to create a PAT.\
   Make sure this PAT is authorized for all pipelines used in the Azure DevOps test project.
 * __repository.pipeline.path__ - The location of the main pipeline file in the repository (both in source and target).
   It is used to assign the pipeline file when creating a new pipeline in Azure DevOps.